-(1) The balance at December 31, 2023 includes \$20.6 million held by certain foreign subsidiaries which is not available to fund domestic operations unless deemed repatriated.
+- The balance at December 31, 2023 includes \$20.6 million held by certain foreign subsidiaries which is not available to fund domestic operations unless deemed repatriated.
 We currently do not plan or foresee a need to repatriate such funds.
 The balance also includes \$1.8 million in cash held by certain other foreign subsidiaries which is available to fund domestic operations.
-The balance at December 31, 2022 includes \$7.9 million held by certain foreign subsidiaries which is available to fund domestic operations unless deemed repatriated and includes \$7.8 million in cash held by certain other foreign subsidiaries which is available to fund domestic operations.
-The balance at December 31, 2021 includes \$6.1 million held by certain foreign subsidiaries which is not available to fund domestic operations.
-The balance at December 31, 2021 includes \$6.1 million held by certain foreign subsidiaries which is not available to fund domestic operations.
-The balance at December 31, 2021 includes \$6.1 million held by certain foreign subsidiaries which is not available to fund domestic operations.
-The balance at December 31, 2021 includes \$6.1 million held by certain foreign subsidiaries which is not available to fund domestic operations.
+The balance at December 31, 2022 includes \$7.9 million held by certain foreign subsidiaries which is not available to fund domestic operations unless deemed repatriated and includes \$7.8 million in cash held by certain other foreign subsidiaries which is available to fund domestic operations.
+The balance at December 31, 2021 includes \$6.1 million held by certain foreign subsidiaries which is not available to fund domestic operations unless deemed repatriated and includes \$5.2 million in cash held by certain other foreign subsidiaries which is available to fund domestic operations.
 The Company's restricted cash balance as of December 31, 2023 was \$0.2 million.
-There was no restricted cash balance as of December 31, 2022 or 2021.
-(2) Working capital is total current assets less total current liabilities.
+There was no restricted cash balance as of December 31, 2022 or 2021. - (2) Working capital is total current assets less total current liabilities.